 Sauté the onions, celery, garlic, ginger, and spices:

 While the squash is cooling, heat the remaining 1 1/2 tablespoons of olive oil on medium-high heat in a large (4- to 6-quart) thick-bottomed pan.
 Add the onions and celery.
 Lower the heat to medium and cook until softened, 8 to 10 minutes.

 Add the garlic, ginger, cumin, and coriander and cook 2 minutes more.

-3 Add squash, stock, salt, pepper, then simmer: Once squash is cool enough to handle, remove and discard the skin.
+Once the squash is cool enough to handle, remove and discard the skin.
 Place the roasted kabocha squash flesh into the pot with the onions and celery mixture.
-Add the stock, salt and pepper.
-Increase heat to high to bring the soup to a simmer, then lower the heat to low, partially cover and cook 8 to 10 minutes.
+Add the stock, salt, and pepper.
+Increase the heat to high to bring the soup to a simmer.
+Then, lower the heat to low.
+Partially cover and cook 8 to 10 minutes.

-4 Purée the soup: Remove from heat.
+Remove from the heat.
 Use an immersion blender (or work in batches with a standing blender, only filling the blender bowl 1/3 of the way each time) to purée the soup.

 Add more salt to taste.
 Sprinkle with lime juice and chopped cilantro to serve.

 |% Daily Value*|

 |Dietary Fiber 4g||15%|